birchill/10ten-ja-reader/CONTRIBUTING.md

 If your change requires a newer version of Chrome than was required previously, include `BREAKING CHANGE` with an explanation in the footer.

-Here are examples of the types currently in use ([source](http://karma-runner.github.io/1.0/dev/git-commit-msg.html)):
+Here are examples of the types currently in use ([partial source](http://karma-runner.github.io/1.0/dev/git-commit-msg.html)):

 ```
 feat (new feature for the user, not a new feature for build script)